hiAndrewQuinn/selkouutiset-scrape-cleaned/2023/11/06/_index.en.md

 Almost 300,000 Finns speak Swedish as their mother tongue.
 Many famous Finns have been Swedish-speaking, for example Marshal Mannerheim and writer Tove Jansson.

-Swedish Day has been celebrated in Finland for more than 100 years, since 1908.
+Swedish Day has been celebrated in Finland for over 100 years, since 1908.
 The day of Swedishness, or Svenska dagen, is always November 6.

 Everyone can practice Swedish with, for example, Yle's clear news in Swedish.
 They can be found in Areena under the name Yle Nyheter på lätt svenska.